Updated April 2026

 Location & Storage

 Where the motorhome is stored when not in use affects premiums.
-Secure indoor storage or a locked compound is viewed more favourably than street parking.
+Secure indoor storage or a locked compound is viewed more favourably than street parking or open driveways.

 🛣️